Richelieu–Drouot station

-Richelieu–Drouot ([ʁiʃ(ə)ljø dʁu.o]) is a station of the Paris Métro on Line 8 and Line 9.
+Richelieu–Drouot ([ʁiʃ(ə)ljø dʁu.o]) is a station of the Paris Métro on Lines 8 and 9.
 It was opened on 30 June 1928 with the extension of line 8 from Opéra and line 9 from Chaussée d'Antin.

 History

 The station was opened on 30 June 1928 with the simultaneous commissioning of extensions of line 8 from Opéra and line 9 from Chaussée d'Antin - La Fayette.
 It then constituted the western terminus of these two lines (respectively from Porte d'Auteuil and Porte de Saint-Cloud) until 5 May 1931 when line 8 was extended to Porte de Charenton1 and until 10 December 1933 for line 9 which is then extended to Porte de Montreuil.

 The line 8 station is the first in the network to have been built with platforms 105 meters long, which would subsequently be extended to all the stopping points on the section up to Maisons- Alfort - Les Juilliotes and that of Balard at La Motte-Picquet - Grenelle, as well as at the new stations of lines 1, 3, 7 and 9.
 These dimensions were planned to accommodate trains of seven cars, a project which did not materialise, except temporarily on line 8 during the Paris Colonial Exposition of 1931 which was held in the Bois de Vincennes.

 It is named after the Boulevard de Richelieu and Rue Drouot.
-Richelieu (1585–1642) was Secretary of State to Louis XIII.
-Antoine Drouot (1774–1847) was Aide-de-camp to Napoleon I in 1813 and accompanied him to Elba and during his brief comeback known as the Hundred Days.
+Cardinal Richelieu (1585–1642) was Secretary of State to Louis XIII.
+Antoine Drouot (1774–1847) was Aide-de-camp to Napoleon in 1813 and accompanied him to Elba and during his brief comeback known as the Hundred Days.

 In addition, it was in this station that a young Frenchman Jacques Fesch was disarmed and arrested on 25 February 1954, after fleeing following the robbery of a Bureau de change, followed by the murder of a police officer, crimes that led to his execution on 1 October 1957.

 Like a third of the stations on the network, between 1974 and 1984 the stopping points on both lines were modernized by adopting the Andreu-Motte decorative style, blue for line 8 and orange on line 9, with preservation of the original earthenware in both cases.

 As part of the RATP's Un métro + beau modernisation programme, all the station's corridors were renovated by 25 April 2015.

 According to RATP estimates, the station saw 5,014,491 passengers enter in 2019, which places it in 81st position among metro stations for its attendance.
 In 2020, with the Covid-19 crisis, its annual traffic fell to 2,313,492 passengers, relegating it to 99th place, before gradually rising in 2021 with 2,994,510 entries recorded, which demoted it to 108th position of stations in the network.